chirag2483/HoodChat-/README.md

 - Real-time messaging
 - User authentication
-- Group chats
-- Media sharing (images, videos, etc.)
-- Notifications for new messages
+- Notification sounds for new messages
 - Responsive design for mobile and desktop

 ## Installation